-Included in the balance of unrecognized tax benefits at December 31, 2017, is \$6.0 million that, if recognized, would not impact the Company's income tax benefit or effective tax rate as long as the deferred tax asset remains subject to a full valuation allowance.
-The Company does not expect any significant increases or decreases to our unrecognized tax benefits within the next 12 months.
+Included in the balance of unrecognized tax benefits at December 31, 2018, is \$10.9 million that, if recognized, would not impact the Company's income tax benefit or effective tax rate as long as the deferred tax asset remains subject to a full valuation allowance.
+The Company does not expect any significant increases or decreases to its unrecognized tax benefits within the next 12 months.